Phrasal Verb – Storm out.

-- Meaning – To leave angrily.
-If someone storms out, they quickly leave a place because they are angry or upset about something.
+Meaning – To leave angrily.
+To quickly leave a place because you are angry or upset about something.
+To leave or exit a place or situation in a sudden, dramatic, or angry way.

 - This phrasal verb is not separable.